What data will be collected

 When the data will be collected

-How the system is being developed
+How the system has been developed

-The system has been developed following a series of test data submissions from NHS and private/independent healthcare providers across England in a series of pilots.
+There were a series of test data submissions from NHS and independent health care organisations across England who took part in a pilot.